denten-books/plain-text/2-device.md

 School (GC&CS) at Bletchley Park, actual Turing machines changed the nature of
 warfare: used at first to break encrypted military communications and then to compute missile trajectories.
-But as I have argued here, Turing machines also changed humanity's relationship with symbolic thought.
-They belong to an intellectual tradition of distinctly humanist thinking about reading, writing, and interpretation.
+But as I have argued here, Turing machines also changed humanity's relationship to symbolic thought.
+They belong to an intellectual tradition of distinctly humanist thinking about reading, writing, text, and interpretation.

 ### 2.3 Towards the Device